 Navigate to the Management > Configuration profiles and use the Add button to add a new iOS > Web content filter configuration profile.

 Miradore matches URLs using string-based root matching.
 This means that a URL matches an allowlist, blocklist, or allowed URLs list pattern if the exact characters of the pattern appear as the root of the URL.

 For example, if you blocklist https://test.com, it will also block https://test.com/a and https://test.com/b/c/d.
 The matching logic also discards subdomain prefixes, so if you blocklist https://test.com, it also blocks http://test.com and m.test.com.

 Below, you can find a bit more information about the different configuration settings in Miradore.

 Defines if the built-in auto filter is enabled.
 This denies the user access to most of the explicit, adult, and dangerous content that is not accepted when using corporate devices.

 Defines a list of URLs that are accessible whether the automatic filter allows access or not.
 Used only when the auto filter is enabled.

-Defines a list of URLs that are whitelisted and allowed for the user.
+Defines a list of URLs that are allowlisted and allowed for the user.
 The user is not allowed to visit any other web pages.
 You can also define a title for the allowed URL, in which case a bookmark is created and added to the browser’s bookmarks.
-Each whitelisted bookmark contains:
+Each allowlisted bookmark contains:

 Url: Defines the URL that is allowed for the user.